HebiRobotics/QuickBuffers/README.md

 Note that the `package` goal is always required, and that `mvn clean test` is not enough to work.
 This limitation stems from the fact that protobuf compiler plugins get executed by `protoc` and exchange information via protobuf messages on `std::in` and `std::out`.
 Using `std::in` makes it comparatively easy to get the schema information, but it becomes quite difficult to setup unit tests and debug plugins during development.
 To enable standard tests, the `parser` module contains a tiny protoc-plugin that stores the raw request from `std::in` inside a file that can be loaded during testing and development of the actual generator plugin.
 This makes the `generator` module dependent on the packaged output of the `parser` module.

-## Generated accessors for different types
+## Detailed accessors for different types

 All nested object types such as message or repeated fields have `getField()` and `getMutableField()` accessors.
 Both return the same internal storage object, but `getField()` should be considered read-only.
 Once a field is cleared, it should also no longer be modified.